JacobBerube/webshot/README.md

 Supports a `-s` argument for the output size.
 Options are `mobile` or `desktop`.
 Mobile size is an iPhone X width screen.

 ## Known issues
-Right now, all pages are exported as the same height which means there will be extra whitespace at the bottom of the PDF.
+Right now, there is an issue with height calculation that may cause some pages to export to the wrong height, causing overflow onto a second page or extra white space.